-1. Promotes the function of HGH:
+I. Promotes the function of HGH:

 While we look for fat burners to lose weight, we overlook the fact that our body is naturally equipped with certain fat burning hormones.
 And intermittent fasting just helps in promoting these hormones.

 The Human Growth Hormone(HGH) helps to burn our body fat so that we can use it as energy for bodily functions.
-It has been found that fasting can increase production of growth hormone by 1,300% in women and 2,000% in men .
-Hence, the fasting helps in weight loss.
+It has been found that fasting can increase the production of growth hormone by 1,300% in women and 2,000% in men .
+Hence, fasting helps in weight loss.

-2. Balances the insulin levels:
+II.
+Balances the insulin levels:

 Insulin levels have great effects on body weight.
 Intermittent fasting, as mentioned above, helps in balancing of insulin levels in the blood.